 This was true of older technology that used nickel-cadmium and nickel–metal hydride batteries, but not true of today’s lithium-ion batteries.
 Memory effect just doesn’t apply anymore – so feel free to charge up your Ring device’s battery when it’s convenient to you, not when it’s getting close to 0%.

-Now that we’ve forever rested a persistent battery myth, let’s look into the fax of what went wrong with your battery.
+Now that we’ve forever rested a persistent battery myth, let’s look into the facts of what went wrong with your battery.

 Your Ring device has countless settings, some of them might be harming your overall battery performance.